kerezsiz42/scanner-operator2/README.md

 helm install scanner ./chart -n scanner-system # Or "helm install scanner --repo https://github.com/kerezsiz42/scanner-operator2/tree/main/chart -n scanner-system"
 ```

-We can verify that it is working the same way as before and call the base endpoint that replies with the `"Hello, world!"` message exactly how we programmed.
+We can verify that it is working the same way as before by calling the base endpoint, which replies with the `"Hello, world!"` message exactly as we programmed.

 ```sh
 kubectl apply -f config/samples/scanner_v1_scanner.yaml